gvwilson/sdxjs/en/src/regex-parser/index.md

 1. If a character is special, create a token for it.

-1. If it is a [%i "literal (in parsing)" %][%g literal "literal" %][%/i%] then:
-    1.  combine it with the current literal if there is one, or
-    1.  start a new literal.
+1. If it is a [%i "literal (in parsing)" %][%g literal "literal" %][%/i%] then combine it with the current literal if there is one or start a new literal.

 1. Since `^` and `$` are either special or regular depending on position, we must treat them as separate tokens or as part of a literal